 Newport Beach Restraining Order Attorney

 Do you need a restraining order or defend against one?
 Contact the Law Offices of John D. Rogers today to schedule a free consultation with a Newport Beach restraining order attorney.
-Our office provides legal representation for restraining orders for domestic violence, elder abuse, stalking or harassment.
-Our office can assist you in all of the following types of protective orders:
+Our office provides legal representation for restraining orders for domestic violence, elder abuse, stalking, or harassment.
+Our office can assist you with all of the following types of protective orders:

 - Domestic Violence Protective Order

 - Workplace Restraining Order

 Why Hire a Newport Beach Lawyer for a Restraining Order?

 The consequences of a restraining order can be significant.
 This is what makes our office a valuable resource.
 We know how to advocate for your rights and obtain your desired result.
 Whether you are defending against a restraining order, or you need a restraining order issued, our office can help.
 Our experience, skills, and results make our restraining order lawyers a winning combination.

 The timeline within which you file your restraining order petition is critical to your success at the hearing.
 Filing a petition includes confusing and lengthy paperwork.
 An experienced lawyer can assist in preparing your petition, in addition to all the evidence you have gathered to support your petition.